On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$

 \subsection{Recovery of the Fundamental Group}

 For any fixed $\eps>0$, we first consider the Euclidean Vietoris-Rips complex $\Ri_\eps(S)$ on the sample $S$.
-However dense the sample $S$ be, $\Ri_\eps(S)$ is not guaranteed to be homotopy equivalent to $X$ in general; as shown in \figref{recon}.
-This is not surprising, because the Euclidean metric on $S$, used to compute the complex, can be very different from the length metric $d_L$ on $X$.
+Regardless of how dense the sample $S$ is, $\Ri_\eps(S)$ is not guaranteed to be homotopy equivalent to $X$ in general; as shown in \figref{recon}.
+This is not surprising, because the Euclidean metric on $S$, used to compute the complex, can be very different from the length metric~$d_L$ on~$X$.
 Our goal is to approximate $d_L$ by the shortest path metric, denoted $d_\eps$, on the one-skeleton of $\Ri_\eps(S)$.
 Let us denote the one-skeleton of $\Ri_\eps(S)$ by $G_\eps$.
 Since $\Ri_\eps(S)$ is an abstract simplicial complex,~$G_\eps$ inherits the structure of an abstract graph.
-However, we turn its geometric complex $\mod{G_\eps}$ into a metric graph by defining the metric $d_\eps$ on it in the following way: the metric, when restricted to an edge $(s,t)$, is isometric to an real interval of length $\norm{s-t}$.
+However, we turn its geometric complex $\mod{G_\eps}$ into a metric graph by defining the metric $d_\eps$ on it in the following way: the metric, when restricted to an edge $(s,t)$, is isometric to a real interval of length $\norm{s-t}_2$.